george-gca/bracis_2023_srcaps/pages/introduction.md

 </figure>

 <!--
-a commonly used solution is upscaling

-the larger the scale, the less acceptable the results become

 In this context, a commonly used solution is upscaling, in which mathematical interpolation techniques (usually bilinear or bicubic) are applied to create a higher resolution version of the original image.
 By higher resolution I mean the number of pixels in an image.
 Although they generate satisfactory results for cases where the increase is 4x, the larger the scale, the less acceptable the results become, making it essential to use more robust resolution increase techniques.
 -->